Hippoglyph/company/prompts_utils/prompts/Coder.md

 4. If code is required to be written.
 Then make a draft.
 5. Send the draft to the code reviewer.
 6. Redraft your code and resend them the code reviewer as many times as it takes.
-7. Get verbaal approval from the code reviewer.
+7. Get verbal approval from the code reviewer.
 8. Return to the Architect

 # Your Actions